2 killed in shooting outside Mormon church in Salt Lake City

 About half of Utah’s 3.5 million residents are members of the faith.
 Houses of worship like the one where the shooting occurred can be found tucked into neighborhoods around the city and state.

-The faith has been on heightened alert since four people were killed when a former Marine opened fire in a Michigan church last month and set it ablaze.
-The FBI found that he was motivated by "anti-religious beliefs" against Latter-day Saints.
+The faith has been on heightened alert since four people were killed when a former Marine opened fire in a Michigan church in September and set it ablaze.
+The FBI found that he was motivated by “anti-religious beliefs” against Latter-day Saints.